rkailash/Data-Structures/README.md

 # Data-Structures
 I'm trying to implement basic data structures like stacks,queues,linked lists etc in java for practice.
-Along with implmenting them, I'll also be solving problems using these data structures.
+I'll also be using them to solve problems.